 DU is a potential health hazard if it enters the body, such as through embedded fragments, contaminated wounds, and inhalation or ingestion.
 This is because U’s radiation, while of high energy, penetrates poorly through tissues in the body.
 Simply riding in a vehicle with DU weapons or DU shielding will not expose a service member to significant amounts of DU or external radiation.

 The potential for health effects from internal exposure is related to the amount of DU that enters a person’s body.
 Inhaled DU particles are likely cleared from the lungs over several years.
 DU fragments may remain for many years.
-Older studies show high exposures to U may especially affect the kidneys.
+Older studies in U manufacturing workers show high exposures to U may especially affect the kidneys.

 If you are concerned about depleted uranium exposure during service, talk to your health care provider or local VA Environmental Health Coordinator.
 Ask to be screened for depleted uranium exposure.
 Veterans who served in the Gulf War, Bosnia, OEF, OIF, or OND may be eligible for the Depleted Uranium Follow-up Program at the Baltimore VA Medical Center, a program to screen and monitor health problems associated with depleted uranium exposure from friendly fire incidents.